Understanding the Different Types of HVAC Systems for Your Northern Virginia Home

 3. Heat Pump Systems

-Heat pump systems are versatile HVAC systems that can provide both heating and cooling.
+Heat pump systems are versatile HVAC systems that can provide both furnace and cooling.
 They work by transferring heat between the indoors and outdoors using electricity, making them energy-efficient and environmentally friendly.
 Heat pumps are ideal for moderate climates like Northern Virginia, where the temperature rarely drops below freezing.

 Pros of Heat Pump Systems: